wri/cities-heat-resilient-infrastructure/scenario-generation/street-trees/README.md

 Tmrt and Shadow rasters to the scenario folder making sure not to change the filenames.
 The met data file should be in the "scenarios" folder of the city.
 This will also convert mrt to utci and save the rasters if this hasn't already been done.

+1. Open `02-calculate-metrics.R`.
+2. Specify city and scenario folder.
+3. Select the code and run.
+The output metrics will be saved in the scenario folder as metrics.csv.